Proxy-alt/ltmeat/README.md

 > There are a few things you will need to do initally in order to use LTMEAT Print
 ## First Time setup
 1. Go to a new tab
+2. Set to horizonal
-2. Hit ctrl + p in order to open the print dialog
+3. Hit ctrl + p in order to open the print dialog
-3. Next you will put the scale at 200
+4. Next you will put the scale at 200
-4. Set custom margins and put them at the corner
+5. Set custom margins and put them up all the way
-5. Turn on background graphics
+6. Turn on background graphics
-6. Then set the paper size to a5
+7. Then set the paper size to a5
-7. If you did everything correctly you should end up with 8 pages You have finished setting up LTMEAT Print.
+8. If you did everything correctly you should end up with 8 pages You have finished setting up LTMEAT Print.
 > [!NOTE]
 > You will then need to do this every time you reconfigure print settings